 Plan Case No. 2104-T-09 is an application by the Zoning Administrator to revise the City's standards for signs as provided in the Urbana Zoning Ordinance.
-The proposed changes, as shown in Exhibit A, show proposed new words as underlined and proposed deletions as struck out.
+The proposed changes, as shown in Exhibit A, have proposed new words underlined and proposed deletions struck out.